zantuaw09/Python-1st-Project/proposal.md

 ## In just a sentence or two, summarize your project.
 (E.g., "A website that lets you buy and sell stocks.")

 An informative game that involves quickly reorganizing library books based on their call numbers, akin to educational typing games.
+Since I've been working at Charles Library ever since I got here at Temple, I think having a way to learn this skill is pretty valuable to use any library effectively.

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?